globus/globus-toolkit/usage/java/README.txt

    setter methods; see GFTPMonitorPacket for an example.

    It's important to override these functions:
-         void packCustomFields(CustomByteBuffer buf);
+         void packCustomFields(ByteBuffer buf);
-         void unpackCustomFields(CustomByteBuffer buf);
+         void unpackCustomFields(ByteBuffer buf);

-   packCustomFields should write all the custom fields of your packet into the CustomByteBuffer; unpackCustomFields should read them out again in the same order.
-This can be accomplished with the CustomByteBuffer.get() and CustomByteBuffer.put() methods and their variants; see CustomByteBuffer.java.

-   Note that packCustomFields() and unpackCustomFields() are always called for you by the functions that send and receive packets; you do not have to invoke them yourself.
-If you are subclassing another packet, you must preserve the superclass's data by starting your packCustomFields with a call to super.packCustomFields(buf), and starting your unpackCustomFields with a call to super.unpackCustomFields(buf).
+   packCustomFields should write all the custom fields of your packet into the ByteBuffer; unpackCustomFields should read them out again in the same order.
+These are always called for you by the functions that send and receive packets.
+If you are subclassing another packet, you should start your packCustomFields with a call to super.packCustomFields(buf); and the same for unpackCustomFields.

 2. Write a class that implements PacketHandler